fbpx

 Yes!
 You can homeschool high school!

 Many homeschoolers who are comfortable homeschooling in the younger grades question their ability when it comes to high school.
 “Things are a breeze when kids are little!” they say.
 After all, it is easy enough to teach a child their ABCs, count to 10, and learn shapes, right?
-Reading time with your little first grader snuggled up on your lap looking at a book together is blissful.
+Reading time with your little first grader snuggled up on your lap and looking at a book together is blissful.
 And you don’t have to worry about ACTs, high school transcripts, or college admissions.
 Oh, for those idyllic days of homeschooling simplicity!

 Of course, the truth is not so straightforward.
 There are pros and cons to everything.
 Teaching little children can be easy in terms of content, but issues like behavior and attention present their own unique challenges.
-We also tend to wax nostalgic about homeschooling the younger years because our children were little, sweet, and adorable.
+Parents tend to wax nostalgic about homeschooling the younger years because our children were little, sweet, and adorable.
 We miss that as they get older.

 However, the reality is that homeschooling young children requires more energy.
 This is because you need to be much more engaged for the elementary years.
-As we say in education, teaching elementary requires more “time on task” since young children don’t possess the discipline to work as independently like older children.
+As we say in education, teaching elementary requires more “time on task” since young children don’t possess the discipline to work as independently as older children.

 1. Self-Direction